psimsa/wg-manage/README.md

 # Installation

-There are two options to install:
+There are three options to install:

-- Download a pre-built binary from the Releases page, or
+- Download a pre-built binary from the Releases page,
+- All commits to `main` are built with Github Actions and artifacts are published, so you can grab an executable for any build you see in the history, or
 - Simply git-clone the repo and build from source ([golang](https://golang.org) required)

 > Note: Though there are darwin binaries available, they are simply auto-built but untested.
 On Mac, you might be better off building your own.